Gexkill/sweng2/CI/src/index.md

   - line `5734` can be easily rewritten to not exceed 80 columns.
   - line `5735` can be easily rewritten to not exceed 80 columns.

+N.B.: there are no lines that exceed 120 columns.

 ## Wrapping Lines